CodeBear117/webatoo-acot/README.md

 # webatoo-acot
-This code was my first coding experience and it was done for a client through my business, Webatoo, in 2021.
+This code was my first coding experience.
+I built a website for a graphic designer who wanted to showcase their work online.

-The website can be viewed live on https://andydcotton.com/

 ## Features
 1. This website is designed to simulate a desktop, with app icons and windows.